 Welcome!
 I am an assistant professor of political theory in the Department of Political Science & Policy Studies at Elon University, one of the nation’s premiere teaching universities.
 Prior to coming to Elon, I was a postdoctoral fellow in the Civil Discourse Project at Duke University, where I helped design and implement courses and co-curriculum opportunities for students to build the skills of civil disagreement.

-Welcome!
-I am a Ph.D. candidate in political science at The University of North Carolina at Chapel Hill.
-I specialize in political theory and American politics, with research and teaching interests spanning the fields of American politics, the history of political thought, contemporary political theory, constitutional law, religion, global politics, and the ethics of peace and war.
-In Fall 2022, I will be a Postdoctoral Fellow and Lecturer in the Kenan Institute for Ethics’ Civil Discourse Project at Duke University.
+I received my Ph.D. in political science from the University of North Carolina at Chapel Hill, and my bachelor’s degree in political science, economics, and philosophy from Berea College.
+My research and teaching interests span the fields of the history of political thought, contemporary political theory, constitutional law, religion, and applied ethics.

-As an award-winning instructor at Carolina, I have taught a wide variety of courses to a diverse and engaged student population.
+As an award-winning instructor, I have taught a wide variety of courses to a diverse and engaged student population.
 I employ a variety of strategies to help students develop the capacity to evaluate their own political instincts and beliefs, equipping them to become reflective and responsible members of their political communities.
-My teaching interests span the fields of political theory, public law and civil liberties, American politics, religion and politics, and the theory and ethics of international relations.
 You can read more about my approach to teaching here, or view course evaluations and sample course materials here.